-If you are thinking about a creating a web presence, I recommend that you have clear answers to these questions before you go forward.
+If you are thinking about creating a web presence, I recommend that you view site like Twollow to have clear answers to these questions before you go forward.
 Whoever you decide to hire to design your site will appreciate the groundwork you have established.

 Why Do I Want a Web Site?